kuldeep-tolia/OpenMP_Codes/Numerical_Methods_Codes/readme.md

 -> This section has computer programs that implements solution procedures for solving linear and non-linear algebraic equations, ordinary differential equations (ODE) and partial differential equations (PDE).
 -> Finite Difference Method (FDM) forms the basis of the discretization of the governing equations.
 -> The programs are parallelized using OpenMP and the speedup performance of the parallelized codes is measured.
--> To check the syntax/operation of a particular clause/construct, you may refer to the following websites which provides description of each clause/construct:
+-> To check the syntax/operation of a particular OpenMP clause/construct, you may refer to the following websites which provides description of each clause/construct:
 - https://www.openmp.org/
 - https://rookiehpc.github.io/openmp/docs/index.html